arterm-sedov/agent-course-final-assignment/README.md

 # arterm-sedov GAIA Agent

-A comprehensive agent for the GAIA Unit 4 benchmark, combining tools from multiple reference implementations.
+A robust, multi-LLM agent for the GAIA Unit 4 benchmark, blending advanced tool use, model fallback, and vector search for real-world reliability.

 ## Requirements

-The project uses two requirements files to handle platform differences:

-- **`requirements.txt`**: For Hugging Face Spaces and Linux/macOS (no TensorFlow needed)
+- **`requirements.txt`**: For Hugging Face Spaces and Linux/macOS
-- **`requirements.win.txt`**: For Windows local development (includes TensorFlow)

 ## Installation